iamvitalyo/Aphrodite-AGI/readme.txt

 if drop split water and make circle she divide, if we can divide green color and result yellow and blue what if we can divide words for example love / 2 = bad and good, maybe we can divide also our science

+think zero not exists in nature, so our math is a tug of war

 Good luck, and dont forget to click "Star" button!